Beast Quake: Aftermath

 With 1:52 left, Brees struck back with a 6-yard touchdown pass to Henderson, but the 2-point conversion failed, keeping the score at 41–36.
-Carlson sealed the victory by recovering Hartley's onside kick attempt, enabling Seattle to run out the clock.
+Carlson sealed the victory by recovering Hartley's onside kick attempt, enabling the Seahawks to run out the clock.

 It was later determined that crowd activity and noise was so great during Lynch's game-clinching touchdown run that a nearby Pacific Northwest Seismic Network station registered a small tremor, M=2.0 located at Qwest Field.
 With the win, the Seahawks had a 6–3 record at home for the season.

 In 2012, the NFL revealed that the Saints put bounties on several Seahawks players during this game, including Hasselbeck, Lynch, and Williams.

 Beast Quake 2.0

 During a 2014 game against the Arizona Cardinals on the road, Lynch had a similar run, beating several would-be tacklers on his way to a career-long 79-yard touchdown.